 The creation of firmament was necessary, for Life could not exist without air.
 Plant and animal life needed the atmosphere.
-Without air our earth would be a lifeless plant.
+Without air our earth would be a lifeless place.
 No vegetation of any kind could be found anywhere, and no living creature could live for any period of time.
 Thus, God made the earth perfectly suitable for life and habitation.

-Firmament is also used in the book of Ezekiel (5 times, KJV) and in the book of Daniel (1 time, KJV).
+This word is also used in the book of Ezekiel (5 times, KJV) and in the book of Daniel (1 time, KJV).
 In Ezekiel, we read “Then I looked, and, behold, in the firmament that was above the head of the cherubims there appeared over them as it were a sapphire stone, as the appearance of the likeness of a throne” (Ezekiel 10:1).
 And in Daniel, we read, “And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever” (Daniel 12:3).

 In His service,